big-unibo/llm4dfm-develop/README.md

 All pipeline python files are collected in `src/main/python/pipeline` module.

 - `models.py   -- contains model's utils`
-- `pipeline.py -- contains the process of importing, batching and calculating metrixs`
+- `pipeline.py -- contains the whole process of importing, batching, querying and storing metrics`
+- `metrics.py -- contains the process of calculating metrics`
+- `preprocess.py -- contains the preprocessing phase`
 - `utils.py    -- contains general utils`
 - `csv_graph.py    -- contains the process which generates graphs`
 - `visualisation.py -- contains the process of visualization of the output`